Best Weather Station Manufacturer | Coda Sensors

 6. **Crop Yield Sensors**

-These IoT sensors estimate yield by looking at factors like plant height, canopy density, and fruit or vegetable size.
-This information helps plan harvest schedules and predict market supply levels.
+These IoT sensors estimate yield by checking factors like plant height, canopy density, and fruit or vegetable size.
+This data helps plan harvest times and predict market supply levels.

 7. **Wind Speed Sensors**